 Best for Going Off-the-Grid

 Most of the higher-end camp sinks require a hose connection to be fully functional, a luxury you don’t have when you’re boondock camping.
 This is where the SereneLife Portable Camping Sink excels, with its 30-liter reservoir and foot pump providing pressurized water.
 It’s also more than just a sink, having a small shelf for holding dishes or freshly caught fish and a built-in soap dispenser.
 The SereneLife is essentially self-sufficient; you’ll need to provide your own wastewater container, but this can easily be accomplished with a collapsible bucket.
 It’s not as packable as some of the other camp sinks, but it’s a worthwhile tradeoff for being able to go hookup-free.

 Why You Need a Camping Sink

 There are several different reasons you want to have a camping sink, but they all boil down to one thing – it makes camping a much more hygienic experience.
 Sure, you could get away without one, but why would you want to?
-However, different sinks have different purposes, so it pays to figure out how you will use them before making a big purchase.
+However, different sinks have different purposes, so it pays to figure out how to use them before making a big purchase.
 It is also a great way for the environmentally conscious – which I assume is all of us – to conserve water by reducing the amount of water running away while washing up.

 Preparing a meal at camp is certainly more difficult than doing so at home; there’s the lack of counter space, usually some inferior cutlery, and of course, no running water.
 If you’re someone that likes to cook, having a portable sink in your camp kitchen is a must.